 The world is too vast.
 Life is too short.
 The stories are too many.
 My heart is brimming with emotion.
 My mind is overwhelmed with thought.
 Memories are created faster than I can contain them, becoming stacked upon the last and buried by the next.
 I am suffocated by the fullness of it all: the images of where I’ve been; the pondering of what I want to know more deeply; the mysterious unfolding of spirit; the immensity of imagination; the pleasure in storytelling.
 I will simply burst if I do not share some of it.
 I need to purge, and make way for more.
 Outside The Boxx is the conduit I have chosen.
-It is a place where I can put down some memories, collect my thoughts and opinions, relate my adventures, assemble my beliefs, and narrate my stories through words and photographs.
+It is a place where I can lay down some memories, collect my thoughts and opinions, relate my adventures, assemble my beliefs, and narrate my stories through words and photographs.

 My name is Dawn and this website is my confessor, my creation, my canvas.
 In here I will meet with you, share with you, divulge to you the montage of my life.
 I do not know who you are.
 I can’t image your eyes, your home, or what you like to eat.
 You are anonymous, which is, as I need it to be.
 Here you will discover everything about me precisely because I cannot imagine you.
 It seems like a dark, calm place inside this site, like a blank diary or an empty cave that I will fill up with whatever strikes my fancy; then leave.
 You are welcome to sneak into this cave whenever you like and peruse the midden I’ve left behind.
 Be gentle, be curious, then be on your way.
 But do come back again, as I’m sure the tableau will swell.
+(Author’s note): I’m relaunching this website in October 2019.
+You will run across anachronism throughout because I took a hiatus for much of the past ten years.
+I’ve opted to leave things as they were because the past informs the present, and the future.

 Bio In A Nutshell